abhilak/javascript-compiler/README.md

         - super
     - Library routines are not implemented.
         - OOP features are not implemented because it is a library feature.
-    - RegEx are not supported.
+    - Some features are not supported:
+        - RegEx
-    - Ternary operator is not supported.
+        - Ternary Operator
+    - Some warts of javascript are not supported
+        - with
+        - eval
+        - Semicolon insertion
-    - comma at the end of arrays and objects are not allowed
+        - comma at the end of arrays and objects.
         - Overloading of '+' is not allowed
-    - Only one type of number is allowed (compliant with the specs)
+        - '==' and '===' mean the same thing
+        - '!=' and '!==' mean the same thing
 - The target architecture is SPIM.
 - The implementation language is python.